brstm/web-text-proxy/README.md

 - Uses `puppeteer-extra` + stealth plugin to reduce detection.
 - Mozilla Readability provides article text; structure-heavy pages may lose UI elements.
+- Requests automatically block images, media, fonts, and other non-text assets to keep Browserless/lightweight sessions fast.
+- When `CACHE_TTL_MINUTES` is set, responses are cached on disk and reused until the TTL expires; otherwise every request fetches fresh content.
 - Shut down with `docker compose down` when finished.